Zheng Zhenduo

+Early life

 Family

 Zheng Zhenduo was born on 19 December 1898 in Yongjia, Zhejiang Province.
 His ancestral home was in Changle, Fujian province.
 He was born in a poor family.
 Together with two younger sisters, he was raised by his mother because his father and grandfather died when he was still a teenager.

 He was named "Zhenduo" (振鐸) by his grandfather.
 "Zhen" (振) denotes arousing an action and "Duo" (鐸) is a kind of big bell.
 His grandfather wanted him to ring like a great bell to summon and to arouse people.
-Besides, his grandfather gave him the childhood name "Mu Guan" (Wooden official 木官).
+In addition, his grandfather gave him the childhood name "Mu Guan" (木官; lit.
+'Wooden official').

 Schooling

-In 1917, Zheng began studying at the Beijing Railway Management School (北京铁路管理传习所) and graduated in March 1921.
+In 1917, Zheng began studying at the Beijing Railway Management School and graduated in March 1921.
 Beyond classroom, he read a lot of books and developed an enormous interest in social sciences, Chinese literature and Western literature and thus developed a critical mind.
 During the May Fourth Movement, he was a student representative, spreading the news of student movements in Beijing.
-In 1919, he helped publish two magazines called Xin Shehui (新社會 "New Society") and Jiuguo jiangyan zhoubao (救國講演周報 "National Salvation Speeches Weekly").
+In 1919, he helped publish two magazines called "New Society" (新社會; Xin Shehui) and "National Salvation Speeches Weekly" (救國講演周報; Jiuguo jiangyan zhoubao).

-In January 1921, Zheng Zhenduo and twelve others, including Mao Dun and Ye Shengtao founded the earliest literary society of the New Literature Movement, Wenxue yanjiu hui (Literary Research Association 文學研究會, also known as the Literary Association), which advocated realism and opposed art for art's sake.
+In January 1921, Zheng Zhenduo and twelve others, including Mao Dun and Ye Shengtao founded the earliest literary society of the New Literature Movement, Literary Research Association (文學研究會; Wenxue yanjiu hui; also known as the "Literary Association"), which advocated realism and opposed art for art's sake.

-Careers throughout his life
+Early career

 Zheng had been a journalist, a modern writer, archeology and a literature scholar throughout his life.

-In May 1921, Zheng helped set up a drama society called Minzhong Xiju She (Demotic opera troupe 民眾戲劇社) with Mao Dun, Ye Shengtao, Chen Dabei, Ouyang Yuqian, Xiong Foxi and other writers.
-They published a monthly magazine named Xiju (Drama 戲劇) on 31 May in the same year.
+In May 1921, he helped set up a drama society called "Demotic Opera Troupe" (民眾戲劇社; Minzhong Xiju She) with Mao Dun, Ye Shengtao, Chen Dabei, Ouyang Yuqian, Xiong Foxi and other writers.
+They published a monthly magazine named Drama (戲劇; Xiju) on 31 May in the same year.

-In 1922, Zheng established the first magazine for children, Children's World (兒童世界) In January 1923, he became the chief editor of a monthly magazine of novel, Fiction Monthly (小說月報).
+In 1922, Zheng established the first magazine for children, Children's World (兒童世界).
+In January 1923, he became the chief editor of a monthly magazine of novel, Fiction Monthly.
 After the May 30 Incident in 1925, he helped founding a newspaper called Gongli Ribao (公理日報).
-From then on, he wrote many books including Zhongguo Wenxue Shi (History of Chinese literature 中國文學史, 1938) and 1943 Diary (1943年日記).
+From then on, he wrote many books including Zhongguo Wenxue Shi (中國文學史; lit.
+'History of Chinese Literature') and 1943 Diary (1943年日記).

 Zheng had been a scholar giving lectures in universities, a researcher of the academy and a journalist since 1931.
 He taught in the Department of Chinese in Yenching University, in Jinan University from 1935 to 1941 as the Dean of faculty of Arts and in Peking University since 1953.
-After 1949, he became the Secretary for the Culture Department and Cultural Heritage Department in China.
+After 1949, he became the Vice-Minister of Culture and the Head of the Cultural Relics Bureau.